germanfrelo/setting-up-frontend-web-dev-project/README.md

 ### 5. Prettier and ESLint

+If you use ESLint, install eslint-config-prettier to make ESLint and Prettier play nice with each other.
+It turns off all ESLint rules that are unnecessary or might conflict with Prettier.
+There’s a similar config for Stylelint: stylelint-config-prettier

 #### 5.1.
 Turn off all ESLint rules that are unnecessary or might conflict with Prettier (code formatting rules)

 **Step 1:**